dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-4-faqs.md

 <detailsToggle alt_header="Is it possible to request access permissions from other teams within dbt Cloud?">

 Not currently!
-But this is something we may evaluate for the future.
+But this is something we may evaluate in the future.

 </detailsToggle>